From the Desk of Mr. Drouhard

 As part of the district’s ongoing focus on school safety, we continue to review, update, and practice our school building crisis plans and procedures.
 Meant to help guide staff and students in the event of an emergency, these plans and procedures offer instructions on a multitude of safety issues, natural disasters, inclement weather, and building security.

 In an effort to improve the safety of students and staff at Amity Elementary, our teachers will be training our students on procedures to use in the event of school lockdown.
-We have already gone through this process once this year, and were able to do so quickly from previous years training.
 A school lockdown can be used for a variety of situations.
 An active intruder inside or outside the building is the most intense and will be the focus of the training.

 The script will introduce students to the terminology recommended by the Department of Homeland Security of “Run, Hide, Fight” and can be used in community situations as well.
 Following “Run, Hide, Fight” in that order helps students to keep themselves safe.
 The last measure—“fight”—describes barricading doors or throwing items to disorient the intruder as a last case measure.
 We are not teaching students to seek out or take down an intruder within the building.
 Students will be taught they should always look to run and hide with the help of their teachers in this situation.